Page Avenue

-Page Avenue is the debut studio album by American rock band Story of the Year.
+Page Avenue is the debut album by American rock band Story of the Year.
 Goldfinger frontman John Feldmann, who served as a talent scout for Maverick Records, began working on demos with the band, and eventually for their debut album.
 Sessions took place at Feldmann's home studio, Foxy Studios in Marina del Rey, California; the group tracked three songs before guitarist Greg Haupt left in November 2002.
 Guitarist Philip Sneed was drafted in and sessions recommenced in early 2003.
 The album's release through Maverick Records was pushed back several times to September 16, 2003.

 The band toured as part of the Warped Tour before "Until the Day I Die" was released as a radio single.
 In early 2004, the band supported Linkin Park on their US arena tour; they subsequently worked with Linkin Park's Joe Hahn on a music video for "Anthem of Our Dying Day".
 The track was released as a single in April 2004, and the group embarked on a headlining US tour.
 A second stint on the Warped Tour followed, taking a month-long break, and headlining the Nintendo Fusion Tour.
 A music video was released for "Sidewalks"; the track was released as a single in October.

-Critics drew comparisons between the group and Thrice, Finch, and the Used, another act that Feldmann had produced.
+Critics drew comparisons between the group and Thrice, Finch, and the Used, the lattermost being another act that Feldmann had produced.
 Page Avenue peaked at number 51 on the Billboard 200.
 It was certified gold by the Recording Industry Association of America (RIAA) in April 2004, then platinum in March 2021, serving as one of the first post-hardcore albums to achieve either status.
 "Until the Day I Die", "Anthem of Our Dying Day" and "Sidewalks" all charted on the Alternative Songs chart, with the first two reaching the chart's top 20.
 "Until the Day I Die" also reached the top 75 in the UK.
 An acoustic version of the album was released in October 2013, which coincided with an anniversary tour.